Prioritize leads through scores

 Understand lead scoring widget

-In forms, you can use the Lead score widget to see the top positive and negative reasons that are influencing the score.
+In forms, the lead score widget displays the top positive and negative reasons that influence the score.
 These reasons come from the lead attributes and attributes from related entities.
-This helps you to analyze and work on the lead to improve the score and convert it into a possible opportunity.
+The reasons help you analyze and work on the lead to improve the score and convert the lead into a possible opportunity.
+The following image shows a typical Lead score widget.

 Typically, the screen is organized into the following sections: